LegendaryLoona/EMS/README.md

 In order to create a frontend, you will need to create a Static Site instance.

-The root directory for front end is ./frontend
+The root directory with the docker file for front end is ./frontend

 Build command: $ npm install && npm run build